Phonon Thermal Hall Conductivity from Scattering with Collective Fluctuations: Application to an ordered antiferromagnet

 \end{widetext} These formulae make no further assumptions on the nature of the spin wave modes or spin-lattice couplings, and so could be applied to general problems involving spin-lattice coupling using a spin wave approach.
+Note that although we take the spin wave operators to be free bosons, with Gaussian correlations, the $Q_{n\mb{k}}^q$ operator defined through Eq.~\eqref{eq:13} is generally non-Gaussian, as it is bilinear in the $b$ fields.